stubailo/meteor-rest/packages/json-routes/README.md

 ### JsonRoutes.setResponseHeaders(headerObj)

-Set the headers used by `JsonRoutes.sendResult` for the response.
+Set the default headers used by `JsonRoutes.sendResult` for the response.
 Default value is:

 ```js
 {